nus-cs2103-AY2223S2/tp/docs/team/nevinlim.md

 ## <ins>Enhancements implemented: </ins>
-* A summary of the enhancements you implemented.
 * ### Enhancement to Application UI:
   * ***Implementation of Light/Dark Theme:***
     * Added a `lighttheme.css` stylesheet and implemented a toggle theme method `setTheme` within the `MainWindow` class for UI.
-    * Created shortcut keys accelerators which allows users to use shortcut keys combinations to toggle theme:
+    * Added shortcut keys accelerators, allowing users to use shortcut keys to toggle themes:
     **CTRL+SHIFT+L** for light and **CTRL+SHIFT+D** for dark.
     * Created `MenuItem` for the respective Dark and Light theme for additional mode of input to toggle themes.
   * ***Altered the button for Help popup Window:***